-Timber Preparation: Wood is an excellent building material and used for a variety of interior or exterior projects.
+Timber Preparation: Wood is an excellent building material and used for various interior or exterior projects.
 Its versatility comes with a unique set of challenges when coating the substrate.
-Preparing natural wood for painting or staining correctly, is a must to ensure a beautiful, long-lasting finish.
-Knots, moisture & sap bleeding, will affect the final coating if not prepared properly.
+Preparing natural wood for painting or staining correctly is a must to ensure a beautiful, long-lasting finish.
+Knots, moisture & sap bleeding will affect the final coating if not prepared properly.

 Once we start painting any substrate, we must always begin with a clean, dirt and grease-free surface.
-If there is mould, dust, grease or anything else present, we must remove and clean it before we can begin applying any coatings.
+If there is mould, dust, grease or anything else present, we must remove and clean it before applying any coatings.

 ONE OF OUR GOTO: